 3/6/17 – 3 newly fledged Coal Tit with an adult were a surprise, as they are the 130th species I have had at OPS this year (134 for all-comers).
 You never know what a scan of the estuary will produce; today it was two mud-larks out on a sandbank in the very middle of the estuary!
 I'm going to call them intrepid (rather than more obvious terms).
 The sandbank where they are standing will be underwater in 3 hours, and the water will be 9 metres deep in just 5 hours time.
 It took them over an hour to walk out across the half-mile of mud, before reaching the c250 yards of deep water in front of them.
 It then took them an hour of wading repeatedly about 10 yards in, before finally deciding to head back.
 Another hour and they would not make it back without swimming.
 (I was on the verge of calling 999.)

 2/6/17 – No birds to report, but plenty of interesting flowers.
-The Pyramidal Orchids are just coming into flower, there are 50+ spikes of Bee Orchid and my favourite is the subtle Grass Vetchling (photo).
+The Pyramidal Orchids are just coming into flower, there are 50+ spikes of Bee Orchid on Lagoon 2 and shore, and JM counted another 145 in the Wildflower Meadow!
+My favourite, though, is the subtle Grass Vetchling (photo).

 1/6/17 – A juvenile Ringed Plover with an adult on the shore of the Tidal Reservoir this morning.

 30/5/17 – At last, something flew upriver on an incoming tide !
 At 9.35am a Skua species, almost certainly Arctic Skua from structure (but only seen from rear quarter view) went upriver in showers.
 Then at 10.30am an adult Little Tern was in Shepperdine bay, and for 20+ minutes it patrolled slowly along the tideline before flying upriver and repeating.
 Its erratic flight is shown in this short video clip.
 It disappeared when a shower hit, but at 11.20am it was out in the middle of the river slowly heading downriver.
+(This was the only record of the species for the Avon area this year.)
 The only wader was a single Ringed Plover (and no juv.
 Shelducks).
 Early morning, the Peregrines put on a dramatic display; 2 adult females were in a vicious battle over the estuary, 3 times they coupled claws and spiraled down to the river, releasing at the very last moment.
 Incredible sight !
 10 minutes after they disappeared, another adult (male I think) was on the top of the towers calling, and then stooped right past me at a couple of Collared Dove flying upriver along the shore.

 A couple of video-grabs of the Little Tern.

 27/5/17 – A cracking Water Pipit in full summer plumage on the seawall by the waterworks for 20 minutes, before flying further upriver.
+(This is easily the latest ever Spring record for the Avon area, previous being 17th April 1992 !!)
 Shepperdine, HT: 8 Sanderling, 2 Turnstone, 1 Dunlin, and the creche of 21 Shelduck ducklings still.
 And a Collared Dove was moving/migrating downriver.
 Plus, 2 Painted Lady butterflies.